hed-standard/hed-specification/docs/05_Advanced_annotation.md

 ````

 The *Duration* tag is convenient because its use does not require a *Definition*.
 The *Duration*
-tag has the same effect on event context as the onset/offset mechanism (as explained in
+tag has the same effect on event context as the onset/offset mechanism explained in
-[Section 5.1: *Onset* and *Offset*](#531-onset-and-offset) However the ending of the temporal
+[Section 5.1: *Onset* and *Offset*](#531-onset-and-offset).
+However, the ending time point of
-scope for events defined with *Duration* is not marked by an explicit event in the data
+events whose temporal scope is defined with *Duration* is not marked by an explicit event in the data
 recording.
 This has distinct disadvantages for analysis if the offset is expected to elicit a
 neural response, which is the case for most events involving visual or auditory presentations.